Jonatandatafiniti/PythonScriptNHO/README.md

-# PythonScriptNHO
+# **PythonScriptNHO**

-Automates retrieval of Non-Household Owner transaction data from Datafiniti API and exports results to CSV.
+Automates the retrieval of Non-Household Owner (NHO) transaction counts from the Datafiniti API and exports the results to a CSV file.

-# Command to run
+## **Command to Run**

+- Run the following command:

-- `python3 script.py`
+  `python3 script.py`

-- When you run this command it will start to create the nho_transactions.csv
+- This command generates `nho_transactions.csv`, which includes:
+  - The daily NHO transaction count for the last 30 days
+  - The total number of NHO transactions